A Look at Quinnipiac Assignment 11 – ICM 527 – Continuing Program Evaluation

 More About the Continuing Program Evaluation

 For the website, Google Analytics should be used to tie back to visitor acquisition.
-If Facebook turns out to be the most popular place for visitors to come from, then the ILSC should be concentrating their efforts there.
+If Facebook turns out to be the most popular place for visitors to come from, then the ILSC should concentrate there.
 A surprisingly small amount of money (e. g. $20.00 or so) can boost a post and reach even more people.